jofahne/logbook/README.md

 # logbook
-This python script converts gpx files to html files.
+This python script converts gpx files to html.